Treatment for lower back pain

 Axial lower back pain can vary greatly.
-It may be sharp or dull, constant, or intermittent.
+It may be sharp or dull, constant or intermittent.
 On a scale of 1 to 10, you may rate its intensity as one or 10.
-It may increase with particular activity – when playing tennis, for example.
-It may worsen in certain positions – such as sitting at a desk.
-It may or may not be relieved by rest.
+It may increase with a particular activity, such as tennis.
+It may worsen in certain positions, such as sitting at a desk.
+Rest may or may not be able to relieve it.

 Radicular lower back pain is commonly referred to as sciatica.
 It is felt in the lower back area, thighs, and legs.